Home Depot Penny Items: How To Get Items For A Penny At Home Depot

 Often if the item is at least four months into its clearance sale, it will be 50% off.
 Meanwhile, six months will be around 75% off and eight months and onwards are usually sold for the price of one cent.

-You should also check out the item’s tags: if the price ends in .06, it means 50% off while .03 is 75% off.
+You should also check out the item’s tags: if the price on the tag ends in .06, it means 50% off while .03 is 75% off.
+Always make sure you know the right code.
+You may even be able to use manufacturer coupons on top of the sale.

 The figures indicate month, which are six and three weeks respectively, and that time is the countdown of how long it would be before the item becomes one cent.